lborocs/22cob290-part2-team-07/design/Report/report.md

 Nuxt.js is a meta-framework built on top of [Vue](#vue) which introduces: powerful and flexible file-based routing, RESTful api routes, and server-side rendering (SSR) to improve performance.

 Natively providing REST api routes made it simple to integrate accessing the database from [Prisma](#prisma).
-Each route is a function in Nuxt, and the return value is automatically serialised with JSON.
+Each route is a function in Nuxt, and the return value is automatically serialised as JSON.
 As such, select statements from [Prisma](#prisma) can be returned directly without any transformation.

 It uses SSR to initially send the client a fully rendered page, eliminating the drawbacks of the traditional SPA.
 Once the client receives the page, Vue hydrates it, making it fully reactive and responsive, becoming an SPA which keeps the benefits mentioned before.